 Our Tour Gros Morne, hiking, cultural and culinary experiences are extraordinary because of our incredible staff.
 We have a small, dedicated, passionate team, that share a love for people, hiking, travel and Gros Morne.
 Their knowledge, passion, experience and unique personalities amplify your unrivaled individual experiences.
 Our guides have expert knowledge in the terrain, culture, flora, fauna and history of the area and make sure that you not only see the wonder of Gros Morne but also understand and experience it.

-With a passion for sustainable tourism experiences, we offer a variety of tailor-made multi-day vacations and interactive day excursions.
+With a passion for sustainable tourism experiences, we offer award winning tailor-made multi-day vacations and interactive day excursions.
 No two trips are every the same, as no two people are ever the same, we customize each trip to your needs and desires.
 Our guides listen & pay attention to what you are interested in and will tailor the experience just for you.
 They are also busy making sure that everything runs smoothly behind the scenes so that you never have to worry about a thing.
 We focus on local, authentic adventures.
 Every tour is an interactive, fun way to learn, explore and experience the true essence of Gros Morne National Park.

-Come meet our awesome team!
+Come meet our awesome award winning team!

 Ian Stone ~ Owner/Guide

 Born and raised in St. John's and upon graduating from Memorial University he moved to work in western Canada for 10 years.
 Ian jumped at the chance to return home in 2010 after accepting a position in Gros Morne.
 His sense of place that all Newfoundlander's embrace makes him a passionate promoter of the province in his rolls with the multi award winning team at Gros Morne Cooperating Association and Parks Canada.
 Residing in Gros Morne has inspired Ian and his wife, Rebecca, to start two companies, Tour Gros Morne and Taste of Gros Morne.
 Living in a world-class national park they develop sustainable tourism experiences and are passionate about creating new customized experiences by developing strong partnerships with local operators.
 An avid volunteer in the community he is on Bonne Bay Search and Rescue and was previously the Norris Point Deputy Mayor.
-Also a Director on NL Tourism Board, Chair Go Western NL (WDMO), Chair Trails Tales Tunes Festival, Marketing Manager Gros Morne Gatherings.
+Also a Director on NL Tourism Board, Go Western NL (WDMO), Chair Trails Tales Tunes Festival, Marketing Manager Gros Morne Gatherings.

 Favorite experience in Gros Morne: 1/2 day hike in the any of the communities and an afternoon meeting all the local "characters" in Woody Point followed by the Seaside Food Tour!